Mecca, the holiest city in Islam, is located in western Saudi Arabia, the biggest country in the Middle East.

 What you may see as minor or non-relevant, may get you into serious troubles.

 Despite strict crowd control measures, during the month of the Hajj overcrowding and stampedes are extremely common and represent major hazards, killing dozens of people.

 Mina, Jamrat and the bridges that lead to them are known to be particularly dangerous, although this is being worked on, and four parallel bridges are built, along with the route that is now unidirectional.

 During the month of Hajj, pickpockets are a real issue

 By all means, avoid bringing any valuables with you when moving through the crowds.

-- Visas - All nationals are required to get a visa in order to enter Saudi Arabia.
+All nationals are required to get a visa to enter Saudi Arabia.
 Make sure your passport is valid for at least six-month from your planned date of return from Saudi Arabia.
-If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need visa based on your nationality and the country you want to visit.
+If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need a visa based on your nationality and the country you want to visit.

-- Weather - Mecca has a desert climate, characterized by extremely high temperatures, exceeding 50C.
-Period from June to September is the hottest period of the year.
+Mecca has a desert climate, characterized by extremely high temperatures, exceeding 50C.
+The period from June to September is the hottest period of the year.

-- Airports - King Abdulaziz International Airport is an airport located 19 km to the north of Jeddah.
-This is the busiest airport of Saudi Arabia.
+King Abdulaziz International Airport is an airport located 19 km to the north of Jeddah.
+This is the busiest airport in Saudi Arabia.
 It is known for its Hajj terminal, built specifically for Islamic pilgrims going to Mecca annually.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Mecca, since it covers not only medical problems, but also theft and loss of valuables.
+Just like anywhere else, we recommend getting travel insurance when traveling to Mecca, since it covers not only medical problems but also theft and loss of valuables.